anwaldt/GLOOO_synth/README.md

 **Analysis & Modeling**

 The GLOOO_synt uses a statistical data set for sound generation.
-A violin model is included in the synth repository.
+A [violin model](https://hvc.berlin/download/glooo/)  needs to be downloaded in addition to the synth repository.
 It has been created using the [TU-Note Violin Sample Library](https://depositonce.tu-berlin.de/handle/11303/7527).

 Using the Matlab based analysis tool [GLOOO_analysis](https://gitlab.tubit.tu-berlin.de/henrikvoncoler/GLOOO_analysis), new models can be generated.